MuthusaravananS/PINPOINT/README.md

 - **Google Colab** (free tier sufficient for <4000 sequences; Pro recommended for larger batches or longer runs).
 - GPU acceleration enabled (Runtime → Change runtime type → GPU).
-- No local install needed, but for very large-scale screening: local GPU setup is recommended.
+- No local install needed, but for very large-scale screening local GPU setup is recommended.

 __If you use this tool or models, please cite:__ </br>
 Muthusaravanan S et al. (in preparation).